 If you have an oven that burns in certain areas and there is a need to move the pans around to make sure they bake everywhere, move them, but only after the first 25 minutes.

 Check the loaves of bread with a toothpick in the middle, and make sure the toothpick comes out clean and dry.
-If it comes out sticky and wet, return the loaves of bread to the oven and bake them 1-2 minutes more.
+If it comes out sticky and wet, return the loaves of bread to the oven and bake them for 1-2 minutes more.

-When ready, remove the pans from the oven and not mess with them for about 5 minutes.
+When ready, remove the pans from the oven and do not mess with them for about 5 minutes.
 After 5 minutes, you can remove them from the pans on a metal rack and allow them to cool slowly.

 This delicate bread made with egg whites can be cut only after it is completely cool.
 The easiest way to cut it is using a serrated knife.